mmallicoat/marshallmallicoat.com/content/poems-published.rst

   friend's band `Pageant Boys`_ (2015)
 * 6 poems in `Western Beefs of North America`_ (2014)
 * 3 poems in `Pop Serial 5`_ (2014)
-* Weird spoken poem in Keep This Bag Away From Children's `Ho Hum Vol. 1`_ (2013)
+* Weird spoken poem in *Keep This Bag Away From Children*'s `Ho Hum Vol. 1`_ (2013)
 * 3 poems at `Everyday Genius`_ (2013)
 * 4 poems, co-written with Alex Sheppard of `Pageant Boys`_,